gumblex/telegram-export/README.rst

 Fork of the original project
 ============================
-This is a fork of the [original project](https://github.com/expectocode/telegram-export), which keeps the protocol/schema up-to-date, but new functions are rarely added.
+This is a fork of the `original project <https://github.com/expectocode/telegram-export>`__, which keeps the protocol/schema up-to-date, but new functions are rarely added.

 **Warning:** The database schema is changed.
 Please manually update the database, or start over from an empty folder.